 - QTLS status is recognised in law as equal to QTS for teaching in schools

-- Members with QTLS can use the initials as a designation and display a QTLS digital pin on their online profiles.
+- Members with QTLS can use the initials as a designation and display a QTLS digital pin as highlighted below on their online profiles.

-For more detailed guidance about the evidence you will be required to provide during the Professional Formation Process, see our Spring 2017 Professional Formation Guidance (coming soon).
+For more detailed guidance about the evidence you will be required to provide during the Professional Formation Process, see our Professional Formation Guidance.